 Note II: We setup order connections for our customers and will also ask for the transporter to configure this initially.
 You can later change the transporter settings yourself by following the guide below.
-Always set up a default transporter, if not we will not send the tracking information to the correspondent channel.

 Note III: These settings are configured for all order connections.
 You cannot configure transporters for separate order connections.